Isostatic depression: Glacial isostatic depression

 Isostatic depression is a phase of glacial isostasy, along with isostatic rebound.
 Glacial isostasy is the Earth's response to changing surface loads of ice and water during the expansion and contraction of large ice sheets.
-The Earth's asthenosphere acts elastically, flowing when exposed to loads and non-hydrostatic stress, such as ice sheets, for an extended period of time.
+The Earth's asthenosphere acts viscoelastically, flowing when exposed to loads and non-hydrostatic stress, such as ice sheets, for an extended period of time.
 The Earth's crust is depressed by the product of thickness of ice and the ratio of ice and mantle densities.
 This large ice load results in elastic deformation of the entire lithospheric mantle over the span of 10,000-100,000 years, with the load eventually supported by the lithosphere after the limit of local isostatic depression has been attained.
 Historically, isostatic depression has been used to estimate global ice volume by relating the magnitude of depression to the density of ice and upper mantle material.

 Glacial megalakes can form in regional depressions under the influence of glacial load.